bonStats/smcdar/README.md

-## Data and code to accompany paper "Accelerating sequential Monte Carlo with surrogate likelihoods"
+## Code to accompany paper "Accelerating sequential Monte Carlo with surrogate likelihoods"

 Cite as:  Bon, J. J., Lee, A. and Drovandi, C. (2020).
 Accelerating sequential Monte Carlo with surrogate likelihoods,	arXiv:2009.03699